Warm up with a bowl of this delicious Vegetable Stew with Dumplings ... it's the perfect cold weather comfort food!

 Next, you'll add the peas and garbanzo beans.
 Bring the stew to a boil again, then have a taste, and adjust the seasoning with salt and pepper.
 Once you add the dumplings, it will be hard to season the stew below.
 So make sure it tastes good now.

-Cheddar Herb Dumplings
+Make the Cheddar Herb Dumplings

 You'll prepare the cheddar herb dumplings while the stew cooks.
 They're super simple to make, so don't be intimidated if you've never made dumplings before.